-2. The available settings and information in this screen are:
+The following settings and information are displayed:

 Turn UPnP On.
 UPnP can be enabled or disabled for automatic device configuration.
 The default setting for UPnP is disabled.
 If this check box is not selected, the router does not allow any device to automatically control the resources, such as port forwarding (mapping) of the router.